getodk/docs/xform-anatomy.rst

 Bindings
 ---------

-Since we have two variables, we need two bindings:
+Since we have two fields, we need two bindings:

 .. code-block:: html